Cathays Park: Queen Anne Square, Parc Mackenzie, City Hall Lawns and former Crown Gardens

-Queen Anne Square is a tree-lined grass park, which was built in the 1930s and 1950s.
+Queen Anne Square at the very north end of the park, is a tree-lined grass square with domestic houses which was built in the 1930s and 1950s.
 It was designed to be aligned with the main thoroughfare of King Edward VII Avenue, on a site that was originally planned for a Welsh Parliament House.
 The square is enclosed by a tree-lined no through road, by Corbett Road to the south and by Aberdare Hall to the south east.